The 7 Different Team Roles Of Buurtzorg's Successful Self-Managed Teams

 Whether a concept is old or new, as long as it contributes to better workplaces we're fully in favor of it.
 In fact, there is much to learn from the best-of-class self-managing organizations that successfully put this powerful concept into practice.

-Clearly, one of these is Buurtzorg, the Dutch health care organization that employs ~14,000 nurses.
-And founder, Dutchman Jos de Blok is a poster-child of contemporary self-management thinking.
-At Buurtzorg, everybody works in an network of small, self-managing teams.
+Clearly, one of these is Buurtzorg, the Dutch healthcare organization that employs ~14,000 nurses.
+And founder, Dutchman Jos de Blok is a poster child of contemporary self-management thinking.
+At Buurtzorg, everybody works in a network of small, self-managing teams.

 Simplify